dl1bz/deskhpsdr/README.md

 deskHPSDR is under active development, because software projects never finished.
 My focus with deskHPSDR is Fonie/SSB and Digimodes, less CW.
 Primary OS platform is macOS, but not Linux.<br>
 My guiding principle is to adapt most of the core functions from [Thetis](https://github.com/mi0bot/OpenHPSDR-Thetis) to deskHPSDR, but without the surrounding playground.
 What I mean is, it will never be like Thetis, but we will get as close as we can.<br>

 deskHPSDR is primarily developed for and under macOS.
-Made as a cross-platform app, it runs on Linux, but Linux is and will be not a priority.
+But made as an cross-platform app, it runs on Linux, but Linux is and will be not a priority.

 ## Latest Changes